Foods that contain natural digestive enzymes

 Ginger contains the digestive enzyme zingibain, which is a protease.

-Here are some digestive enzyme that you can purchase for regular use.
+Here are some digestive enzymes that you can purchase for regular use.

 Affiliate